Heather Graham, 50, Sizzles In A Cream Bikini: ‘Having A Beach Day’

 Actress Heather Graham showed off her ageless bikini body on Instagram this week as she enjoyed a sunny beach day with a girlfriend.
-The former Scrubs and Twin Peaks star put her flawless bikini body on show for her followers as she slipped into a two-piece alongside her close friend and Hard Candy actress Odessa Rae.
+The former Scrubs and Twin Peaks star put her flawless bikini body on display for her followers as she slipped into a two-piece alongside her close friend and Hard Candy actress Odessa Rae.

 The 50-year-old actress, who fans may recognize from her roles in The Hangover franchise and the movie Boogie Nights, looked years younger than her actual age as she showed off her fit and toned body in a cream two-piece and a large-brimmed sun hat.